ietf-wg-jose/draft-ietf-jose-hpke-encrypt/draft-ietf-jose-hpke-encrypt.md

 JSON Object Signing and Encryption (JOSE).
 HPKE offers a variant of public key encryption of arbitrary-sized plaintexts for a recipient public key.

-HPKE is a general framework that supports several algorithms consisting of an asymmetric key encapsulation mechanism (KEM), key derivation function (KDF), and authenticated encryption with additional data (AEAD) function.
+HPKE is a general encryption framework utilizing an asymmetric key encapsulation mechanism (KEM), a key derivation function (KDF), and an authenticated encryption with additional data (AEAD) algorithm.

 This document defines the use of the HPKE with JOSE.